AC optimal power flow in the presence of renewable sources and uncertain loads: Abstract

 \section{Abstract}

 The increasing penetration of renewable energy resources, paired with the fact that load can vary significantly, introduce a high degree of uncertainty in the behavior of modern power grids.
 Given that classical dispatch solutions are ``rigid," their performance in such an uncertain environment is in general far from optimal.
 For this reason, in this paper, we consider AC optimal power flow (AC-OPF) problems in the presence of uncertain loads and (uncertain) renewable energy generators.
-The goal of AC-OPF design is to guarantee that controllable generation is dispatched at minimum cost, while satisfying constraints on generation and transmission for œalmost all realizations of the uncertainty.
-We propose an approach based on a randomized technique recently developed, named \textit{scenario with certificates}, which allows to tackle the problem without assuming any a-priori dependence of the voltages in the network on the uncertain generators/loads.
-The proposed solution can exploit the usually available probabilistic description of the uncertainty and variability, and provides solutions with a-priori probabilistic guarantees on the risk of violating the constraints on generation and transmission.
+The goal of AC-OPF design is to guarantee that controllable generation is dispatched at minimum cost, while satisfying constraints on generation and transmission for almost all realizations of the uncertainty.
+We propose an approach based on a randomized technique recently developed, named \textit{scenario with certificates}, which allows us to tackle the problem without the conservative parameterizations on the uncertainty used in currently available approaches.
+The proposed solution can exploit the usually available probabilistic description of the uncertainty and variability, and provides solutions with \textit{a-priori} probabilistic guarantees on the risk of violating the constraints on generation and transmission.